syncfusion-content/xamarin-docs/Xamarin/SfAutoComplete/Overview.md

 * Customization support -  AutoComplete provide options to customize both the Entry and Suggestion drop down.

 * Multiple Selection - AutoComplete provides 2 different ways to select multiple items from the suggestion list.
 They are using Token representation and Delimiter.
+In Token mode, the text can be wrapped in two ways.
+They are Wrap and None.
+In Wrap mode text will be wrap to next line.
+When using None, the text will be wrapped horizontally.

 * Load More - Restrict the number of suggestions displayed and have the remaining items loaded by selecting LoadMore.